fabrezi/spring-bootcamp/README.md

 Compiler checks the syntax of the source code and compiles it into bytecode.
 JVM Loads the bytecode and executes it.
 This gives us the output.

+Note: Java is both a compiler(JIT, Java compiler) and interpreter(JVM).

 Q. How do you run source code in a package through cmd?

 A. Once the java.class file is created in the subpackage folder.
 Then move to the source root level and then run the run command with dir path to the class file.
 For instance: `java subpackage/classname.class`

+Go to the source root directory (`coding_prep`) and then do `java neetcode.xyz`.
+JVM only looks or starts in source folder by default.

 ## Names and Reserved Names and Keywords